k21971/EvilHack/doc/evilhack-changelog.md

   of fire/frost
 - Switch status from work in progress to beta (0.9.1)
 - Fix: infidels and luck penalty for killing a black unicorn
+- Fix: properly exit #wildshape or #shapechange routine if a selection wasn't made